Need a library card?

 • Membership has many privileges.
 Get your library card today!

-* Like other Merrimack Valley Library Consortium members, the Newbury Town Library requires that you present your card whenever you check out books or other items from the Library.
+* Like other Merrimack Valley Library Consortium members, the Newbury Town Library requires that you present your card or photo ID whenever you check out books or other items from the Library.

 Your Password